How Kids Get Addicted to Fortnite

 New evidence suggests that games like Fornite can develop addictive traits in children and may also desensitize them from violence.
 After all, the goal of the game is to shoot other people, regardless of the cartoonish theme.
 Children who spend more time playing games than in real life may never develop the skills to communicate with other people in a normal manner.

 Many parents are voicing their concerns as their kids get addicted to Fortnite:

 Regardless if there is no blood, the player is still going around shooting zombies and people (battle royale).
 Also, all the female characters are over-sexualized with big boobs, small waist, big butt, and small clothes.
 I can't believe how many people think just b/c there is no blood it's appropriate.
 They are being dropped out of helicopters and going into a building and shooting up the place.
 How is that OK?!

 Tell them no!

-So sick of game creator's creating these addictive games that are designed to keep our kids playing forever.
-Added to the negativity is in-game outrageously expensive purchases and over sexualized woman.
+So sick of game creators creating these addictive games that are designed to keep our kids playing forever.
+Added to the negativity are in-game outrageously expensive purchases and over-sexualized women.
 Some parents praise the lack of blood- but guess what?!
 If you shoot somebody, there will be blood.
 I've let my kids have this but regret it as this us at the moment the number one game that turns my kids into mindless zombies...
 I am saying no- no more mindless brain damage.
 Go outside!